 Down sleeping bags are a popular choice because they provide more insulation than nylon versions while weighing less.
 They require more care, however, so they’re best for those who camp out regularly and need high grade outdoor equipment.
 If you’re planning to purchase one, you should learn how to wash a down sleeping bag.

-This guide will show you how to wash your down sleeping bag and keep it cosy for longer.
+This guide will show you how to wash your down sleeping bag and keep it cost for longer.

 Table Of Contents

 You should only attempt to machine wash a down sleeping bag if you have access to a large (over 10kg), front loading appliance.
 Otherwise, it must be hand washed.
 Before putting your bag in the machine, complete a rinse cycle while the drum is empty.
 This will remove potentially abrasive soap residues left over from previous washes.